-Simple lung function tools can assist practitioners in the case finding of individuals who are at risk of COPD.
+Simple lung function tools can assist practitioners in the case finding of individuals who have undiagnosed COPD.
 The devices measure the amount of exhaled air in the first 1 and 6 seconds of expiration (FEV1, FEV6) and calculate FEV1/FEV6, which is the ratio of the amount of air forcibly exhaled in the first second relative to the first 6 seconds.
-Lung Foundation Australia's Position Paper on the Use of COPD screening devices for targeted COPD case finding community settings, http://lungfoundation.com.au/wp-content/uploads/2014/02/Position-Paper.pdf recommends previously undiagnosed individuals aged 35 years or older should be screened with the screening symptom checklist, followed by a COPD screening device with an FEV_1/FEV_6 cut-off < 0.75.
-Symptomatic or at-risk individuals with an FEV_1/FEV_6 ratio < 0.75 should undergo formal diagnostic spirometry.
-Symptomatic or at-risk individuals with an FEV1/FEV6 ratio ≥ 0.75 should be encouraged to visit their general practitioner as they may be at risk of other diseases or lung conditions and may require more formalised testing.
+Lung Foundation Australia's Position Paper on the Use of COPD screening devices for targeted COPD case finding in community settings, http://lungfoundation.com.au/wp-content/uploads/2014/02/Position-Paper.pdf previously undiagnosed individuals aged 35 years or older should be assessed with the symptom checklist, followed by a 'COPD screening device' with an $FEV_1/FEV_6$ cut-off < 0.75.
+Individuals with an FEV1/FEV6 ratio < 0.75 should undergo formal diagnostic spirometry.
+Symptomatic individuals with an $FEV_1/FEV_6$ ratio $\geq 0.75$ should be encouraged to visit their general practitioner as they may be at risk of other diseases or lung conditions and may require more formalised testing.
 COPD is commonly undiagnosed, until presentation requiring a hospital admission.
-A review of 39 studies with a variety of case finding and/or screening strategies, including five studies comparing earlier diagnostic strategies with usual care, has found that postal questionnaire approaches had poor results, while active opportunistic case finding through primary care had greater success (Haroon 2015).
-Scoring by practice led screening questionnaires of patients clinically suspected to have COPD, followed by diagnostic assessment, had the best diagnostic yields.
+A review of 39 studies with a variety of case finding strategies, including five studies comparing earlier diagnostic strategies with usual care, has found that postal questionnaire approaches had poor results, while active opportunistic case finding through primary care had greater chance of detection (Haroon 2015).
+Practice led symptom questionnaires of patients clinically suspected to have COPD, followed by diagnostic assessment, had the best diagnostic yields.
+Widespread population screening for COPD is not recommended (Guirguis-Blake 2016, U. S. Preventive Services Task Force 2016).

-[†] Level of evidence could not be assigned due to heterogeneity
+&lt;sup>† Level of evidence could not be assigned due to heterogeneity